Perdues dans New York

-Perdues dans New York (English: Lost in New York) is a 1989 made-for-television film directed by French director Jean Rollin, who is most notable for his cult vampire films.
-Perdues dans New York is one of his most personal films, having a runtime of just 52 minutes.
-In the 2010s, the film went viral when clips were used in an unofficial music video to Clams Casino's instrumental - "I'm God".
+Perdues dans New York (English: Lost in New York) is a 1989 French television film written and directed by Jean Rollin, who is most notable for his cult vampire films.
+In the 2010s, the film went viral when clips were used in an unofficial music video to Clams Casino's instrumental "I'm God".

-Plot
+Premise

 Two girls discover a magical wooden device, called a Moon Goddess, which allows them to travel through time and space.
-They imagine they are grown up and see New York City.
+They imagine they are grown-up and see New York City.
 Meeting again with their memories as old women, after a dreamlike journey of self-discovery, they return to their days of youth.

 Home media

-Perdues dans New York was released on DVD in the UK by Redemption Films on 16 July 2007 in a non-anamorphic 1.66:1 transfer with a Dolby 2.0 mono soundtrack.
+Perdues dans New York was released on DVD in the United Kingdom by Redemption Films on 16 July 2007 in a non-anamorphic 1.66:1 transfer with a Dolby 2.0 mono soundtrack.
 Extras included two of Rollin's early short films (Les Amours Jaunes and Les Pays Lion) and a stills gallery.